fastai/fastai/docs/troubleshoot.md

 #### libcuda.so.1: cannot open shared object file

-This section is only relevant if you build `pytorch` from source - `pytorch` conda and pip `pytorch` packages link statically to `libcuda` and therefore `libcuda.so.1` is not required to be installed.
+This section is only relevant if you build `pytorch` from source - `pytorch` conda and pip packages link statically to `libcuda` and therefore `libcuda.so.1` is not required to be installed.

 If you get an error: